Juraji/blender-jurajis-tools/README.md

 Also, I found that decimating at 0.25 would take quite a bit longer then decimating twice at 0.5.
 Hence, I've added the repeat option.

-### Voxel Remesh

-It does exactly what you think it would do.
-Given the voxel size, it adds a Remesh modifier and applies it to all selected objects.
-Again, via a script it skips the preview step so speeds up the task quite a bit.

 ### Scale Converter

 Probably the most useful option for anyone.
 It takes the current object scale (say 1/1) and a target scale (e.g. 1/8),